mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 - **It's defensive coding, against a whole category of bugs**.
 Methods and their callers now have an explicit contract, about what kind of money they are talking about.
 - **It's declarative coding**.
 Declarative style require a lot less tests.
 There's no point in testing something that is obviously correct.
 Code with an explicit contract like this, is obviously correct.
 This is why proponents of strong static type systems like to talk about *Type Driven Development* as an alternative to *Test Driven Development*.
-- **It communicates to different people working on the code, that we care specifically about the difference.**
+- **It communicates to different people working on the code, that we care specifically about the difference.** TODO explain how someone unfamiliar with the problem is now being assisted by the IDE when they look for Money
 - **It introduces a concept from the domain into the Ubiquitous Language and the model**.
 Before we did that, it would likely go unnoticed that terms like "precision" were in fact part of our language.
 Co-evolving the language, the models, and the implementation, is central to Domain-Driven Design.
 - This design also **helps to apply the Interface Segregation Principle**.

-## Type Juggling
+## Type Juggling (TODO rename to Limitation: different precisions)

 We're not building this as a generic library, so we don't need to supply a "complete" API.
 We can (and we should) only add the methods that we are actually going to use.
+ TODO If you only ever add up money, why have a substract or a multiply method?
+As programmers, we tend to do to satisfy some urge to make reusable and extensible.
+But when you do that, you are building a money calculator.
+You're not solving the business problem, as the business doesn't care about owning a calculator.
+If you need that method later, it's cheap to add it.

  In our case, `PreciseMoney` has a `round()`, but `RoundedMoney` has no `toPrecise()`.
 In other words, we can cast `PreciseMoney` to `RoundedMoney`, but we can't cast `RoundedMoney` to `PreciseMoney`.
 It's a one way operation.

 There's an elegance to that constraint.
 Once you round something, the precision is lost forever.
 The lack of `RoundedMoney.toPrecise()` fits our understanding of our domain.